 “No, Pahn,” Vasher said quietly.
 “I’m here to kill you.”

-Pahn snorted quietly as he hung from his bonds.
-The man’s captivity obviously hadn’t been easy.
-When Vasher had last seen Pahn, he’d been plump and determined.
-Now, judging by the emaciated body and cracked lips, Pahn had been without food and water for some time.
-In addition, the fresh cuts and burn marks on his face, the scalp with patches of hair torn free, and the haunted look in his bag-rimmed eyes bespoke another truth.
+Pahn snorted.
+The man’s captivity obviously hadn’t been easy on him--when Vasher had last seen Pahn, he’d been plump.
+Now, judging by the emaciated body and cracked lips, he’d been without food and water for some time.
+In addition, the cuts and burn marks on his face were fresh.
+They, along with a scalp bearing patches of hair that had been torn free, and the haunted look in Pahn’s bag-rimmed eyes bespoke a solemn truth.

 Breath could only be transferred by willful, intentional Command.
 That Command could, however, be. . .encouraged.